3rd Circuit will be first appeal court to consider classification of Uber drivers

 A three-judge 3rd Circuit panel in Philadelphia will hear oral arguments in a bid by Uber drivers in the city to revive claims that they are the company’s employees and are owed minimum wage and overtime pay.

-To read the full story on WestlawNext Practitioner Insights, click here: bit.ly/2AO3Aqf
+To read the full story on WestlawNext Practitioner Insights, click here: bit.ly/2RKxLIL